How To Make Pickled Asparagus

 How To Trim Asparagus

 There are two ways to trim asparagus, depending on your preference.
+This also applies when making this sautéed asparagus recipe and Asparagus Casserole.

 Knife – Place the asparagus on a cutting board so the bottom of the stalks line up.
 Use a knife to cut off the bottom 1″ or so, where the stalks starts turning green instead of white.